pedrocatre/pixyll/_posts/2018-02-28-the-power-of-less.md

 <br><br>Surprise them by doing the exact opposite!
 <br><br>Keep some slides hidden at the end for questions that they might ask.
 Even have the damn Gantt chart if you like.
-If they ask you about it say: "I'm glad you asked" and jump to the slide and use the QA time to talk about this, instead of sacrificing the very limited presentation time with it.
+If they ask you about it say: "I'm glad you asked" and jump to the slide and use the Q&A time to talk about this, instead of sacrificing the very limited presentation time with it.
 </div>
 </blockquote>